-If a student is behaving inappropriately by disrupting the learning of other students, or otherwise not complying with the school's expectations, a member of staff should, where appropriate, employ usual classroom strategies in order to manage the student's behaviour.
+If a student is behaving inappropriately by disrupting the learning of other students, or otherwise not complying with the school's expectations, a member of staff should, where appropriate, employ usual classroom strategies to manage the student's behaviour.
 When this is not effective, or the behaviour cannot be addressed in this way, the following sanctions are available to members of staff:

-- Reprimand (in private) and correction using de-escalation strategies - Resolve (reparation) meetings this includes a short meeting between the student and teacher issuing the sanction to resolve and re-set the basic expectations of being Ready, Respectful and Safe - Making good the missed work - Short length same day payback a payback is a period of time where the student is detained during either part of a break/lunch/social time or a set period of time after school has finished - Longer length payback i.e. a 30/60 minute after school detention - Removal from the lesson to work under supervision elsewhere - Being placed on an attendance, uniform, subject or faculty report - Being placed on a Tutor, Year Achievement Coordinator, Senior Leader or Pastoral Support Plan report - Setting improvement targets included in the student report - An adapted curriculum this could include a personalised timetable for a set time period - A part-time timetable and 'twilight' School Strategy this could include a personalised timetable for a specified amount of time - Community and School Service (CSS), for example litter picking - Saturday Payback - Internal exclusion for a set period of time determined by a Senior Leader - Internal isolation for one period for a Red Card sanction or a set amount of time whilst an investigation is taking place - Suspension (fixed term exclusion) - Permanent exclusion
+- Reprimand (in private) and correction using de-escalation strategies - Resolve (reparation) meetings this includes a short meeting between the student and teacher issuing the sanction to resolve and re-set the basic expectations of being Ready, Respectful and Safe - Making good missed work - A student's mobile phone may be required to be handed in to a member of the pastoral team to ensure compliance with school policies and minimise distractions or escalation of behaviours likely to lead to further consequences - Short length payback a payback is a period where the student is detained during either part of a break/lunch/social time or a set period after school has finished - Longer length payback i.e. a 30/60 minute after school detention - Removal from the lesson to work under supervision elsewhere - Being placed on an attendance, uniform, subject or faculty report - Being placed on a Tutor, Year Achievement Coordinator, Senior Leader or Pastoral Support Plan report - Setting improvement targets included in the student report - An adapted curriculum this could include a personalised timetable for a set time - A part-time timetable and 'twilight' School Strategy this could include a personalised timetable for a specified amount of time - Community and School Service (CSS), for example litter picking - Saturday Payback - Internal exclusion for a set period determined by a Senior Leader - Internal isolation for one period for a Red Card sanction or a set amount of time whilst an investigation is taking place - Off-site direction including a temporary placement of a student at a different educational setting to improve their behaviour - Suspension (fixed term exclusion) - Permanent exclusion

 At Haileybury Turnford we reprimand in private and praise in public, therefore staff do not write the sanctions on the white board.

 Card System

-After a full range of classroom strategies have been explored to support the student, and when behaviour is perceived as being too minor for the pupil to be removed from the classroom, a Warning and then a First Yellow Card is issued.
+After a full range of classroom strategies have been explored to support the student, and when behaviour is perceived as being too minor for the student to be removed from the classroom, a Warning and then a First Yellow Card is issued.

-A Second Yellow Card will be issued where a student is not responding to the warning and First Yellow

-Card.
-The student will be removed to another classroom within the Faculty using the agreed Second Yellow Exit system overseen and implemented by the faculty leader.
+A Second Yellow Card will be issued where a student is not responding to the warning and First Yellow Card.
+The student will be removed to another classroom within the faculty using the agreed Second Yellow Exit system overseen and implemented by the faculty leader.
 If required, support to remove the student is available from the Roam member of staff.
 There must be an agreed Resolve Meeting.
 A Resolve Meeting is a short meeting to discuss and agree an action plan enabling the student to achieve in their future lessons, taking place between the student, teacher and Faculty Leader prior to the student re-entering the classroom.